arol/sinatra-resque-mongodb-clockwork-bootsrap/readme.md

 Sinatra + MongoDB + Resque + Clockwork Bootstrap
 ================================================
-This project is a bootstrap to begin a project with those technologies.
+This project is a bootstrap to begin project with these technologies.

 - **Sinatra** framework
 - **MongoDB** database